iamsebastian/octopress/source/_posts/2013-11-22-custom-angular-filter.markdown

 categories: angular
 ---

 If you want to setup your very first custom angular filter, there are some steps to follow.
+Create a new filter, inject'em and use it in your view or $scope.
+It's on yor own, what you do with it.
+But you should give it a try.

 <!-- more -->